Marvin Infinity Windows Reviews

 Editor John M. - November, 2021

-I just received a bid for infinity by marvin ultrex windows in Denver, CO for $18,000 to replace 15 old 1954 windows.
-This totals 222 square feet argon filled dual pane windows, LoE3-366 rating.
-Would be very happy to hear your opinion on the price and quality of these windows.
+I just received a bid for the Infinity Ultrex in Denver, CO for $18,000 to replace 15 old 1954 windows.
+This totals 222 square feet argon filled dual panes, LoE3-366 rating.
+Would be very happy to hear your opinion on the replacement window price and quality of these.
 I would be happy to write up a review on your site for your assistance.
 If you could help me with this I would greatly appreciate it.
 As it is the end of the month I'd like to get back to the salesman by late tomorrow, apologies if this is an unrealistic turn-around time.

 Andrew - February, 2016